canonical/ubuntu-image-legacy/README.rst

 If you want to run the test suite you should install the following dependencies::

-    $ sudo apt install tox python3-coverage python3-nose2 python3-flake8
+* python3-coverage
+* python3-flake8
+* python3-nose2
+* python3-progressbar
+* python3-requests
+* python3-requests-oauthlib
+* python3-requests-toolbelt
+* python3-responses
+* python3-setuptools
+* python3-ssoclient
+* tox

-Currently the following testing (not run-time) dependencies will be downloaded from PyPI on demand, since they aren't yet available in the Ubuntu archive:
+The suite will prefer system installed libraries when available instead of PyPI downloaded libraries, however the following test dependencies will be downloaded from PyPI on demand, since they aren't yet available in the Ubuntu
+archive:

 * flake8-respect-noqa

+Do **not** use `progressbar <https://pypi.python.org/pypi/progressbar>`__ from PyPI because of this `upstream open bug`_.
+Just ``sudo apt install python3-progressbar`` instead.

 License